Latin: Cornubiae

 Cornewaile, Cornewall, Cornwalle, Cornewell, Cornwell, Cornoaille, Cornouaille, Cornovaglia, Cornwaile, Kornoval

-Cornwall is a historic county located in the southwestern part of England, bordering the Celtic Sea to the west and the English Channel to the south.
+Cornwall is a historic county located in the southwestern part of England.
+Cornwall is a peninsula bordered by the Celtic Sea to the north and west, the English Channel to the south, and the county of Devon to the east.

-Cornwall has a strong Celtic heritage, and the Cornish people are proud of their distinct cultural identity.
+Cornwall has a strong Celtic identity, and the Cornish people are proud of their distinct cultural heritage.
 The Cornish language, known as Kernewek, is a Celtic language related to Welsh and Breton.
 Cornwall is steeped in folklore and legends, with stories of mythical creatures, giants, and ghosts passed down through generations.

 Geoffrey attributes the land’s name to Corineus, a warrior of King Brute’s (Brutus), upon whom the land was bestowed.
 In Arthurian times, part of the county was, at one time, within the ancient realm of Dumnonia, and called Cornubia by the Romans.
 “Old Cornwall” included Devon.
 Arthurian Cornwall would have consisted of present-day Devon and Cornwall, and the sunken land of Lyonesse (Liones) to the west, of which the Scilly Islands are the touted remains.
 Subkingdoms include Lyonesse, the South Marches, and Tintagil.
 In French romance, Cornwall is sometimes confused with Cornouaille in Brittany.